Types of Income Tax Returns to File

 - income from a partnership or sole proprietorship.

-If you are the liquidator of the succession, you must file any required returns for past years that the deceased did not file.
+As the liquidator of the succession, you must file any required returns for past years that the deceased should have but did not file.

 If the deceased did not claim the solidarity tax credit for taxation years before their death, the succession may be entitled to the credit.